Fast Low-rank Representation based Spatial Pyramid Matching for Image Classification: Experiments

 \subsection{Baseline Algorithms and Databases}

-We implemented and evaluated four classes of SPM methods on seven image databases\footnote{The MATLAB codes and the used data set can be downloaded at \url{http://goo.gl/sTSa6k}.}.
-Besides our own implementations, we also quote some results directly from the literature.
+We compared our method with four SPM methods using nine image databases.
+The MATLAB code of LrrSPM can be downloaded from the authors' website \url{www.machineilab.org/users/pengxi} and the codes of the baseline methods are publicly accessible.
+Besides our own experimental results, we also quote some results in the literature.

-The implemented methods include BOF~\cite{Fei2005} with linear SVM (LinearBOF) and kernel SVM (KernelBOF), SPM~\cite{Lazebnik2006} with linear SVM (LinearSPM) and kernel SVM (KernelSPM), Sparse Coding based SPM with linear SVM(ScSPM)~\citep{Yang2009}, and Locality-constrained Linear Coding with linear SVM (LLC)~\cite{Wang2010}.
+The baseline methods include BOF~\cite{Fei2005} with linear SVM (LinearBOF) and kernel SVM (KernelBOF), SPM~\cite{Lazebnik2006} with linear SVM (LinearSPM) and kernel SVM (KernelSPM), Sparse Coding based SPM with linear SVM(ScSPM)~\citep{Yang2009}, and Locality-constrained Linear Coding with linear SVM (LLC)~\cite{Wang2010}.